IntersectMBO/ouroboros-consensus/docs/ChainOrderTransitivity.md

 We describe our understanding of this use case for the opcert number tiebreaker:

 Consider an attacker who corrupts an SPO's node with a specific issuer identity, including the hot key, but not the cold key.
-They can now forge blocks on behalf of this issuer identity, deciding which transactions are included in the block, potentially spoiling the reputation of the SPO in the process.
+They can now mint blocks on behalf of this issuer identity, deciding which transactions are included in the block, potentially spoiling the reputation of the SPO in the process.
 (Rewards still go to the account of the issuer identity, which the attacker can not access.)
 The attacked SPO can now issue a new hot key with a higher opcert number, and start a new node with it installed.
-Now, in every slot where this issuer identity is elected, both the attacker and the attacked SPO can forge a block.
+Now, in every slot where this issuer identity is elected, both the attacker and the attacked SPO can mint a block.

- - If the SPO forges a strictly longer or shorter chain, the opcert tiebreaker does not matter, citing from the aforementioned specification:
+ - If the SPO mints a strictly longer or shorter chain, the opcert tiebreaker does not matter, citing from the aforementioned specification:
    > Note that nodes take the precedence amongst operational key certificates into account only after comparing the length of the chains.
    > When the node is already up to date and receives two conflicting blocks that add to its current chain, the length will of course always be the same.
    > But this rule is important: if we did not compare the lengths of the chains before giving preference to the block with the newer operational certificate, it would be possible to force a node to do a rollback of arbitrary length, by sending it a block from a past slot, signed using a newer certificate than the block that the node already has in its chain for that slot.